hawkinsw/medava/README.md

 Add that to the `Shippable.java` file.

-Once the interface is defined, we can use it in place of a type throughout Java.
+Once the interface is defined, we can use that interface in place of a type throughout Java.
 Use of an interface in place of a type in the code lets the compiler guarantee the object implements *at least* the methods declared in the interface.
 The object might support additional methods (the compiler won't know what they are!), but it guarantees that it is safe for us programmers to invoke at least those methods on that variable!

 We previously used classes and inheritance to solve this very problem.
 However, remember above why we ended up deciding to use an `Object` as the type of the parameter to the `load` and `receive` methods: Because there was nothing else that a `Medicine` and, say, a `Jarvik` artificial heart have in common.
-The only thing that the objects we want to ship have in common are a certain set of methods.
+The only thing that the objects we want to ship have in common is that they have a certain, common set of methods.
 Interfaces give us the power to express just that requirement to the compiler, and nothing more!
 Pretty amazing!

 Let's change the `Transporter` class to use the `Shippable` interface.
 First, modify the `goods` declaration: